Mechanical projects

 Besides damage during shipping or counterfeit glass, the first possibility which comes to mind was obviously thermal shock.
 However, I very doubt this.
 The beaker was never suddenly heated or cooled, and was on a temperature-controlled ceramic hot plate that has served me well for years.
 But maybe hot spots formed due to some areas of the potassium phosphate fully dehydrating, which would lead to thermal shock?

-My other guess is due to the phosphate ion.
+My other completely speculative guess is due to the phosphate ion.
 It's well known hot phosphoric acid etches glass, so analogously the large concentration of phosphate ions somehow intercalated into the glass of the beaker at high temperatures, causing uneven expansion in the crystal structure and explosion?
 Or is it from the potassium ions intercalating the smaller sodium ions, similar to the manufacture of tempered glass?
-The reason I don't fully believe this is because of the relatively low temperatures in the beaker.
+The reason I don't fully believe this is because of the relatively low temperatures in the beaker, and the phosphate still being in an aqueous solution and not molten, and thus very coordinated by water.

 So it's a unknown reason.
-Hopefully, this doesn't happen when I'm working with anything corrosive or toxic in those beakers.
-Always be cautious of even reliable glassware suddenly exploding.
+Hopefully, this doesn't happen when I'm working with heavy metal salts in those beakers.
+Perhaps the overall lesson is to always take precautions of even reliable glassware suddenly exploding.

 Cracked beaker